ply2022/NanoSeqWorkshop/_episodes/05-assembly.md

 BUSCO analysis will take about an hour, so we prepared the pre-computed output.

-We will copy the output of BUSCO analyses from our assembly,refernece genome (GCA_024047395.1) and previous reference genome avalibled on NCBI (GCA_000497325.3).
+We will copy the output of BUSCO analyses from our assembly, reference genome (GCA_024047395.1) and previous reference genome available on NCBI (GCA_000497325.3).
 ~~~
 $ cp /blue/general_workshop/share/BUSCO/BUSCO_out_Suw/short_summary.specific.hypocreales_odb10.BUSCO_out_Suw.txt ./BUSCO_out_Suw.txt